flowxo/flowxo-sdk/README.md

         |-- ...
   |-- tests/ - contains files used to run service for testing
 ```
-There's a few other files you will also have in your root, including `README.md`, `credentials.json` and `.gitignore`.
+You'll see many other files and directories, for example a `tests` directory where you can store your unit tests.

 The service expects files to remain in their default locations, so try not to move things around unless you know what you are doing.